Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Oktober 2025 15.34.35 UTC
+- WIB: Jumat, 10 Oktober 2025 16.29.05 UTC
-- WITA: Jumat, 10 Oktober 2025 16.34.35 UTC
+- WITA: Jumat, 10 Oktober 2025 17.29.05 UTC
-- WIT: Jumat, 10 Oktober 2025 17.34.35 UTC
+- WIT: Jumat, 10 Oktober 2025 18.29.05 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: technology
+Kategori: friendship